 The largest group of the reached policy actors consisted of the members of the European Parliament.
-The Engagement strategy stressed the importance of communicating with those members of the Committees of the European Parliament whose areas of responsibility were linked with the issues of mobile EU citizens.
+The Engagement strategy stressed the importance of communicating with those

+Committees of the European Parliament whose areas of responsibility were linked with the issues of the mobile EU citizens.
 These Committees were:

-- Committee on Civil Liberties, Justice and Home Affairs; - Committee on the Constitutional Affairs; - · Committee on Culture and Education; - Committee on Budgets; - Committee on Employment and Social Affairs; - Committee on Environment, Public Health and Food Safety.
+- Committee on Civil Liberties, Justice and Home Affairs; - Committee on the Constitutional Affairs; - Committee on Culture and Education; - Committee on Budgets; - Committee on Employment and Social Affairs; - Committee on Environment, Public Health and Food Safety.

-In the first outreach round, 705 individual emails were sent out to the members of the European Parliament in March 2024.
+In the first outreach round, 705 individual emails were sent out to the members of the European Parliament between 6th March and 8th March 2024 with a deadline for response set to 25th March.